roninone/Network-Reset/README.md

 # Network-Reset

-Reconfigures the network interface for Kali Linux on VirtualBox and VMware.
+This simple Bash script reconfigures the network interface for Kali Linux on VirtualBox and VMware.
+It first restarts the network-manager service and then runs dhclient to reconfigure the network interface. ifconfig is then run so the user can verify the reset was successful and gather network information.

 # Set Up
 ### Install using Git